Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague River if you can find them.

 OWYHEE RIVER (Lower): brown trout and hatchery rainbow trout

 No recent fishing reports but the river has been getting fished heavily so fishing should be productive.
-Water releases below the dam have been around 184 cfs.
-Water clarity can fluctuate throughout the day so having a ride range of flies or lures can increase success in spring fishing on the Owyhee River.
-As the summer progresses and the water temperatures increase, it is important to avoid over playing a fish that is caught.
-By using larger leaders and landing/releasing the fish quickly, you can minimize any harm to the fish.
+Water releases below the dam have been around 29 cfs according to the USGS stream data.
+Water clarity can fluctuate throughout the day so having a ride range of flies or lures can increase success in summer/fall fishing on the Owyhee River.
+As the fall months progress, brown trout will start to spawn throughout the lower Owyhee River so avoid wading in gravely areas with brown trout present.
+Currently, dry fly fishing has been productive during the mid-day hatch.

 OWYHEE RIVER (Upper): smallmouth bass and channel catfish

 No recent fishing reports, but fishing is expected to be slow.